skinnyjames/grits/docs/README.md

 Grits exposes a friendly interface for interacting with git abstractions.

-The primary entrpoint is [Grits::Repo][], but the aim of this shard is to support all libgit2 behaviors.
+The primary entrypoint is [Grits::Repo][], but the aim of this shard is to support all libgit2 behaviors.

 For instance, interactive with a private remote repository using an ssh key looks like